garfix/nli-go/doc/manual/knowledge-engineer/syntax-new.md

 Loop through range

-    for E is A to B {
+    for E in A to B {

     }